Disclosure: We may get commissions for purchases made through links in this post.

 The record for not sleeping is 11 days and 25 minutes (264.4 hours), held by Randy Gardner, a 17-year-old high school student from San Diego, California.
 Gardner surpassed the previous record of 260 hours held by Tom Rounds, a DJ from Honolulu.

 Gardner’s attempt to break the world record for the longest time a human has gone without sleep was attended by Dr. William C. Dement, a sleep researcher from Stanford University, and Lt.
 Cmdr.
 John J. Ross who was responsible for monitoring Gardner’s health.
-You can check out the video.

 You can also say that Randy Gardner holds the world record for no sleep with stimulants since he did not use any substance to help keep him awake.